 Children with poor control of their blood sugar levels often end up overweight and have diabetic complications that could have been prevented.
 Increasingly patients with T1DM are developing metabolic syndrome, being overweight with insulin resistance and essentially ending up with both T1DM and T2DM.
 This can be reversed with our program.

 Even for healthy Type 1 diabetic patients our approach consistently results in much better BSL control.
 As this study shows, it is safe and effective.
-Patients with T1DM will need some insulin though usually far less than before they adopted the new program lifestyle.
+Patients with T1DM will likely still need some insulin though usually far less than before they adopted the new lifestyle.

 You can reverse your diabetes and even put it into remission with our approach.